Get help now Make a donation

 Local authority

-This is the local government for an area.
-It provides services for the people who live or are staying in the area.
-These include health services, social services, schools, transport and housing.
+This is the local government for where you live.
+They provide services such as health services, social services, schools, transport and housing.

-Each local government can decide how services are run.
+Each local government decides how services are run.
 This means that some services in different areas may have different rules.

 M